colehemmen/SE-Team-6/README.md

 Note: Double check that Java was installed to the location above.
 If not, reinstall in the correct location.

 ## Running the Program
-Navigate to the project directory, and execute the following to compile the program:
+Navigate to the project's `src` directory, and execute the following to compile the program:
 ```bat
 javac PlayerEntryScreen.java
 ```